-The Organization for Economic Cooperation and Development has accepted Israel as a member nation, showing Israel's financial strength in the world markets.
-Israel now joins 32 other Western nations like the United States, United Kingdom, Canada, France and Japan as a member of this prestigious financial organization that provides a framework for international financial brainstorming and growth planning.
+The Organization for Economic Cooperation and Development (OECD) has accepted Israel as a member nation.
+This clearly signals Israel's financial strength in the world markets.
+Israel now joins 32 other Western nations like the United States, United Kingdom, Canada, France and Japan as a member of this prestigious financial organization.
+OECD provides a framework for international financial brainstorming and growth planning.

-Membership in the elite, staunchly capitalist club has long been sought by Israel as a stamp of approval on its efforts to transform itself into a high-tech powerhouse that dramatically outperforms its Middle Eastern neighbors.
+Israel has been seeking membership into this staunchly capitalist club as a stamp of approval.
+This follows Israel's efforts to transform itself into a high-tech powerhouse that dramatically outperforms its Middle Eastern neighbors.

-“The membership opens up to us access to sources of investment available only to developed economies,” said Israeli Prime Minister Benjamin Netanyahu in Paris, where the OECD welcomed Israel to its ranks.
+“The membership opens up to us access to sources of investment available only to developed economies,” said Israeli Prime Minister Benjamin Netanyahu at the announcement in Paris.
 “There are global funds with enormous amounts of money that have specific amounts of money they must invest in developed economies, a category we are now included in.”

-U.S. Florida Representative Ileana Ros-Lehtinen, Foreign Affairs Committee Ranking Member, had this to say:
+Remarks by U.S. Florida Representative Ileana Ros-Lehtinen, Foreign Affairs Committee Ranking Member

 If you would like to learn more about why you should invest in Israel, click here.
 Or contact us for more information.